 - Resilience and reliability (reinforcement of the existing route, a Dawlish Avoiding Line and reopening of the northern route via Okehampton).

 The Destination Okehampton group of local councils is pressing for the northern route to provide resilience and promote economic growth in the area, and has received support from transport ministers.
 A fully dual track northern route with brand new Meldon Viaduct was quoted by the Network Rail study at £875m.
-However, a feasibility study currently being undertaken will look at whether a single line with long dynamic loops can perform as well and whether the original viaduct is repairable.
-Campaigners for the northern route have also asked for the feasibility study to look at easing of curves at Coleford and Crediton, which crucially would improve line speed to 90mph-110mph throughout between Exeter and Sampford Courtenay.
-There have been reports of Network Rail personnel at Meldon Viaduct and also at Sourton, which is close to junction of the A30 and A386, the logical location for a parkway station serving North Cornwall.
+However, a feasibility study currently being undertaken will look at whether a single line with long dynamic loops can perform as well and also whether the existing Meldon viaduct is usable.
+Railfuture’s work in progress suggests that a partially single track route could still give 4 train paths each way per hour, two for timetabled stopping services and two closely following for diversionary or other trains.
+There have been reports of Network Rail personnel at Meldon Viaduct and also at Sourton, which is close to the junction of the A30 and A386, one possible location for a parkway station serving North Cornwall.

-The first priority for the South-West must be to ensure that connectivity is maintained, both for Plymouth and the large number of communities between Exeter and Newton Abbot.
+The first priority for the South-West must be to ensure that connectivity is maintained, both for Plymouth (pop.262k) and the large number of communities between Exeter (pop.131k) and Newton Abbot (pop.26k).
 Therefore Railfuture consider that the sequence in which enhancements are implemented should be:

 - Strengthen the existing route.

-- Reinstate the Okehampton route, for the following reasons:
+- Reinstate the Okehampton line, for the following reasons:

 - We believe that a city the size of Plymouth, and of its strategic significance, should not depend on a single route to connect it to the national network.
 No other city in England of this size and importance is constrained in this way.
-Plymouth lost £600,000 per day when Dawlish was closed.
-Devon and Cornwall lost up to £1.2billion in total
+Plymouth lost £600k per day when the Dawlish route was closed.
+Devon and Cornwall lost up to £1.2bn in total.

-- The Okehampton route could provide access to a wide area of West Devon and North Cornwall, which is today a very ‘transport poor’ area.
-The existing station at Okehampton and the proposed one at Tavistock could be supplemented by one or more stations to enable interchange from the A30, which would also take pressure of the stations and car parks at Exeter St David’s and Tiverton Parkway.
+- The northern route route could provide access to a wide area of West Devon and North Cornwall, which is today a very ‘transport poor’ area.
+The existing station at Okehampton (pop.7.5k) and the proposed one at Tavistock (pop.13k) could be supplemented by one or more stations to enable interchange from the A30, which would also take pressure of the stations and car parks at Exeter St. David’s and Tiverton Parkway.

 - The line would also bring external benefits in terms of reducing road congestion in both Exeter and Plymouth by providing rail access, which currently does not exist in these corridors.

-- a additional, more easily graded route for freight which would ease pressure on capacity of the line between Exeter and Newton Abbot.
+- an additional, more easily graded route for freight which would ease pressure on capacity of the line between Exeter and Newton Abbot.

-- Reduce journey times - a London – Plymouth sub-three-hour headline journey time should be achievable with relatively few interventions, for example line speed improvements, tilt technology or electrification.
+- Reduce journey times: a London – Plymouth sub-three-hour headline journey time should be achievable with relatively few interventions, for example line speed improvements and electrification.

-Network Rail features Dawlish five years on, including three videos in Dawlish + 5 and images of a new sea wall.
+February 2019 Network Rail features Dawlish five years on, including three videos in Dawlish five years on and images of a new sea wall.